akarimcheese/crystweet/README.md

 # TODO

-Figure out how crystal library versions work
+- Figure out how crystal library versions work
+- Factor out core "cursor" iterator functionality into an interface/class, make individual subclasses/structs for individual cursors such as user id cursors and what not
+- Flow: New User Struct Instance -> Calls API Call for User, can use User Struct method to get followers and following and such
+- Ya know..., tests

 ## Installation